-- Direct Legislative Initiatives are available in two additional States: MA and MS.
+- Indirect Constitutional Initiatives in 2 States: MA and MS

 The Draft anticipates and avoids potential problems in the amendment procedures that Congress has neglected to specify.
 It uses the US Constitution’s 2nd Method of amending, which does not require Congressional consent.

-State Initiatives have the great benefit of creating “same subject” Limited Convention Amendment applications to Congress without risk of a Constitutional challenge by Congress that any State has entered into an Agreement or Compact with another State under Article I, Section 10, Clause 3 (powers prohibited of States).
-State legal experts will need to modify the generic wording to conform to State norms and whether it is used in their State as an Initiative, Referendum, or Legislative Act.
+State Initiatives create “same subject” Limited Convention Amendment applications to Congress without risk of a Constitutional challenge that any State has violated Article I, Section 10, Clause 3 (powers prohibited of States)

 A State Constitutional Initiative for an application by the [State Name] Legislature to the United States Congress for an Article V Limited 2nd Method Convention to propose an U.S. Constitutional Amendment authorizing U.S. Citizens’ Initiatives.